mgmarlow/git-share/README.md

 # git-share

 An emacs package for sharing code links with colleagues.

-Currently supports Github and Sourcehut.
+Supports:

+- Github
+- Sourcehut

 ## Installation